 Built by the Brothers of the Society themselves, and embellished by Auckland sculptor Jim Allen, Futuna Chapel opened in 1961 and immediately became a talking point among architects and a mecca for aspiring members of the profession.

 In the 50 years since, this little private building hidden away the Wellington suburb of Karori has become generally regarded as an architectural masterpiece and perhaps the most complete example of a true modern ‘indigenous’ New Zealand design.

 In 2000, the Society of Mary had no further use for the Futuna complex and sold it to developers.
 While the 66 residential units now forming Futuna Village were being built, the chapel itself was used as a materials store.
-While tarnished, most of the fixtures and fittings remain in good condition – only Jim Allen’s magnificent Jesus figure has disappeared.
-The Trust would be very pleased to hear from anyone knowing its whereabouts.
+While tarnished, most of the fixtures and fittings remain in good condition.
+In 2000 Jim Allen’s magnificent Jesus figure disappeared from the Chapel and remained at large for 12 years until its recovery in 2012.